Effective: March 2026Governed by South African LawBinding on Acceptance

 The Project Timeline Extension fees that may arise from Client-caused delays (Section D.1); and

-The suspension of software access upon non-payment of a subscription fee and the Underlying IP retention provisions applicable to outright software purchases (Section M.4 and M.7).
+The suspension of software access upon non-payment of a subscription fee (Section M.4); and

 By accepting this Agreement, the Client confirms that these provisions have been brought to their attention and are understood and accepted.